pivotal/docs-tap/prerequisites.hbs.md

 Installation requires:

-- The Kubernetes CLI, kubectl, v1.22 or v1.23 or v1.24, installed and authenticated with admin rights for your target cluster.
+- The Kubernetes CLI, kubectl, v1.22, v1.23 or v1.24, installed and authenticated with admin rights for your target cluster.
 See [Install Tools](https://kubernetes.io/docs/tasks/tools/) in the Kubernetes documentation.

 ## <a id='next-steps'></a>Next steps